P3-model/P3-model/README.md

 Join us and help building P3 Model.
 Let's solve the problem of outdated and useless documentation together.

+To start contributing or discussing just open GH issue in this repository and write your proposition or question.

 ## License

 This work is licensed under a